 Leading a family business can be a complex affair.
-"Family" and "business" are intertwined into a mix of business challenges, family values and generational differences - meaning that the issues faced by a family business issues are often more diverse and complicated than those faced by other companies.
-At the same time, a family business has the same need for strong leadership and effective business strategies as any other business.
-Understanding these dimensions is key to the continued success of a family business.
+"Family" and "business" are intertwined into a mix of business challenges, family values and generational differences - meaning that the issues faced by a family business are often more diverse and complicated than those faced by other companies.

 Despite these definitions, questions still remain.

 These questions will be answered by reading the article.
 You will learn more about the 5 most common family business issues and why each of them must be addressed immediately.
 Ceri note: the article doesn’t actually cover this.

 1. Hostile takeover of the board of directors to the family business.

 While most family businesses have 100% ownership in their business ventures, it can never be denied that such businesses need additional capital for growth and expansion.
 This means that a family business can sometimes take on outside investors in order to raise the capital required for business expansion.

 Outside investors can sometimes take 51% ownership in the business leaving the remaining 49% to the family.
 When this happens, hostile takeover by outside investors is most likely to happen.

 2. Family business owners sometimes don't have legitimate successors.

 While the family business may be thriving, it can’t be sometimes sustained when there are no legitimate successors to take over and continue the business legacy of the family.
 In other words, family businesses can sooner or later fall into the hands of outside investors or key employees who don’t have a blood relationship to the family.